Qyy2737242319/xjtuse-intern-portrait/Neural-ALS/readme.md

     </a>
 </p>

-This repository demonstrates Neural-ALS, an optimized ALS algorithm based on deep learning for the dataset [ml-25m](https://grouplens.org/datasets/movielens/25m/) which conotains about 25,000,000 ratings of various movies from different viewers.
+This repository demonstrates Neural-ALS, an optimized ALS algorithm based on deep learning for the dataset [ml-25m](https://grouplens.org/datasets/movielens/25m/) which conotains about 25,000,000 ratings of various items from different customers.

 The algorithm shows great accuracy during training and we also provide a light network for training speed accelaration and model testing, when accuracy still close to the main model.